MNazran/MyRide_FYP/drivers_app/README.md

 Here are some key features of the MyRide Driver App:<br/>
 1. Registration and Profile Management: Drivers can create an account and complete their profile.<br/>

 2. Ride Requests: The app allows drivers to receive ride requests from passengers who are using the MyRide user app.
-Drivers can accept or decline requests based on their availability and location.
+Drivers can accept or decline requests based on their availability and location.<br/>

+3. Navigation and Directions: Once a ride request is accepted, the app provides built-in navigation and turn-by-turn directions to help drivers reach the pick-up location and the destination efficiently.